DoortjeSteketee/Twitter_gender_classification/README.md

 Our dataset exists of 20.000 tweets, characterized by gender: male/female/brand/unknown.
 To start we took out all the brand and unknown, as we only want to analyse tweets written by male and female twitter users.
 This left around 13.000 tweets, which we split into a training(70%), validation(10%) and test(20%) set.
 The number of male tweets differed from the number of female tweets, therefore it was necessary to take 70%, 10% and 20% of male and female tweets seperately.

 ### Splitting the data
 In section X the data is manually seperated into a male and female training, validation and test set.
 The male and female sets are then combined to form the full training, validation and test set.
 From all the information (e.g. user ID, retweet count, profile description, text), only some information is relevant for the classification.
-We extracted gender, date/time created, retweet count and the tweet text as relevant information.
+We extracted:
+*gender
+*date/time created
+*retweet count
+*tweet text

+### Processing the data